 suspended CVD graphene

-The nanoelectronics group is interested in fundamental electrical properties of engineered nanoscaled devices operating in the quantum regime.
-We probe these devices by electrical transport measurements both at low (close to DC) and high frequency (GHz range) and at cryogenic temperatures (Kelvin to milli Kelvin).
-Our devices are based on novel materials with reduced dimensions, either one-dimensional carbon-nanotubes (CNTs), quasi one-dimensional semiconducting nanowires (NWs) or two-dimensional graphene and van der Waals heterostructures which are defined by state-of-art e-beam lithography and complemented with gate and contact electrodes.
-The group is internationally recognized as a leader in so-called hybrid quantum devices that embody in addition to normal metal also superconducting and ferromagnetic electrodes.
+The nanoelectronics group was interested in fundamental electrical properties of engineered nanoscaled devices operating in the quantum regime.
+We probed these devices by electrical transport measurements both at low (close to DC) and high frequency (GHz range) and at cryogenic temperatures (Kelvin to milli Kelvin).
+Our devices were based on novel materials with reduced dimensions, either one-dimensional carbon-nanotubes (CNTs), quasi one-dimensional semiconducting nanowires (NWs) or two-dimensional graphene and van der Waals heterostructures which are defined by state-of-art e-beam lithography and complemented with gate and contact electrodes.
+The group established itself as an internationally recognized leader in so-called hybrid quantum devices that embody in addition to normal metal also superconducting and ferromagnetic electrodes.
 The latter introduce non-trivial correlations by proximity effect, such as a pairing or exchange field.
 In combination with intrinsic properties and surface effects, new correlated many-body states can arise.
 Examples are topological states such as the spin-helix states in one-dimension, molecular Andreev-bound states and Majorana-like states.
-In addition, we are working on suspended ultraclean devices that can additionally be driven mechanically allowing to explore the coupling between mechanical and electrical degrees of freedom at the quantum limit.
+In addition, we were working on suspended ultraclean van der Waals 2D devices that can additionally be driven mechanically allowing to explore the coupling between mechanical and electrical degrees of freedom at the quantum limit.
 Another strength of the group are short-noise measurements yielding information complementary to the conductance.
+The group continued with an intense research activity on 2D van der Waals materials, for example, encapsulated twisted graphene and TMDC devices, which were complemented with superconducting contacts to explore the supercondcuting proximity effect in these 2D materials.
+In the recent couple of years, the emphasis of the group gradually shifted to qubit research.
+The group studied charge-, spin- and Andreev qubits as well as gatemon devices realized in semicondcuting nanowires (InAs and GeSi).
+This later work was also part of the NCCR-Spin.